-Decide whether you want to use the hub, detail, or configured hub method.
+Before you complete the tasks in this section, you must decide whether you want to use the hub, detail, or configured hub method.

-Setting Up Companies for Intercompany Settlements
+13.4 Setting Up Companies for Intercompany Settlements

 For all three intercompany settlement methods, the system uses subledgers with subledger type A (address book) when creating intercompany settlement entries.
 Therefore, all companies in the F0010 table must be set up in the address book (even those that do not use intercompany settlements).
 If any companies in the F0010 table are not set up in the address book, the Post General Journal program (R09801) generates an error message and does not post your batch.